Topological Quantum Teleportation and Superdense Coding -- Without Braiding: Introduction

-It is predicted that anyons should manifest in a variety of settings.
-One of the most pursued directions is via the fractional quantum Hall effect, whose low-energy excitations were argued by Moore \& Read (1991) to be anyons \cite{mooreread}.
-To date, it appears that the only widely accepted evidence of anyons comes from the $\nu=1/3$ filling of the fractional quantum Hall effect, where Nakamura et al. and Bartolomei et al. (2020) observed signatures of \textit{abelian} anyons \cite{nakamura, bartolomei}.\\ In the nonabelian case, perhaps the most promising candidate for near-term realisation is the \textit{Ising} anyon (see for instance, the experiments of Willett et al. (2023) which probe $\nu=5/2,7/2$ \cite{willett}).
-A different, considerably popular approach of note has been \textit{Majorana zero modes} (MZMs): these are quasiparticles trapped at the end of $1$-dimensional wires, which to some extent, coincide with Ising anyons.\footnote{Indeed, MZMs have the same fusion rules as Ising anyons, and are protected by an energy gap.
-Unlike anyons, MZMs are quasiparticles in $(1+1)$-d systems; nonetheless, schemes have been proposed for realising nonabelian braiding statistics of MZMs by setting up networks of wires.
-E.g. adjacent modes (with a T-junction in-between) can be exchanged by intermediately moving one mode into the junction.
-The orientation of the exchange is determined by which mode is placed in the junction.} At present, experimental evidence for Ising anyons and MZMs alike, remains inconclusive.\footnote{The quest for MZMs in particular, has recently experienced some setbacks \cite{zhang, frolov}.} From this doubt, an interesting line of thought has emerged: that \textit{the realisation and manipulation of a topological qudit would credibly demonstrate the existence of nonabelian anyons}.\footnote{For instance, see \cite[28:45-29:10]{wangvideo}.}
+Anyons are localised quasiparticles, expected to arise in $(2+1)$-dimensional condensed matter systems.
+An anyon can be either \textit{abelian} or \textit{nonabelian}.
+When the state space of two anyons has dimension $d>1$, both anyons are said to be nonabelian; else, if $d=1$ then at least one of the anyons is abelian.
+A sequence of particle exchanges (henceforth referred to as \textit{braiding})\footnote{Viewed in $(2+1)$-dimensions, exchanging anyons amounts to braiding their worldlines.} will realise the action of a $\U(d)$-operator on their state space.
+The ability to control systems hosting nonabelian anyons holds particular allure, as it would amount to manipulating (topologically protected) \textit{qudits}.\footnote{A \textit{qudit} is the $d$-ary generalisation of a qubit (i.e. a quantum state in a $d$-dimensional space).}\\ It is predicted that anyons should manifest in a variety of settings.
+One of the most pursued directions is via the fractional quantum Hall effect, whose low-energy excitations were argued by Halperin and Arovas \textit{et al.} (1984) to be anyons \cite{halperin,arovas}.
+To date, it appears that the only widely accepted evidence for the existence of anyons comes from the $\nu=1/3$ filling of the fractional quantum Hall effect, where Nakamura \textit{et al.} and Bartolomei \textit{et al.} (2020) observed signatures of \textit{abelian} anyons \cite{nakamura, bartolomei}.\\ In the \textit{nonabelian} case, perhaps the most promising candidate for near-term realisation is the \textit{Ising anyon} (see for instance the experiments of Willett \textit{et al.} (2023) which probe $\nu=5/2,7/2$ \cite{willett}).
+A closely related quasiparticle is the \textit{Majorana zero mode} (MZM) (see the review in \cite{dSmzm}), which has two distinct incarnations: \begin{enumerate}[label=(\roman*)] \item MZMs arise as Ising anyons in $(2+1)$-d systems.
+They are a realisation of a non-invertible simple object in a \textit{braided} unitary fusion category $\TY(\mathbb{Z}_{2})$ (see Section \ref{tyanyonsec}). \item MZMs arise as quasiparticles protected by an energy gap in $(1+1)$-d systems.
+The idea of trapping MZMs at the ends of $1$d quantum wires is due to Kitaev (2001) \cite{kitaev01}.
+Here, MZMs have the same fusion rules as Ising anyons, and are a realisation of a non-invertible simple object in a \textit{non-braided} unitary fusion category $\TY(\mathbb{Z}_{2})$.\footnote{Schemes have been proposed for realising the nonabelian braiding statistics of MZMs which are confined to move in $1$d, by setting up networks of wires, or by simulating their braiding via a series of measurements \cite{dSmzm,bondersonMO}.} \end{enumerate}